 2. Evaluating and editing your manuscript

-You can’t afford a copy or line editor.
+You can’t afford a copy, line, or book editor.
 But you can afford the tools to help you perform similar functions.

 When you start checking your manuscript, the first step is assessing the consistency of your writing style.

 You then need to check overused and repeated words, redundancies, sticky sentences, readability, and transitions.